Accumulation of Credits and Certification of Subjects (ACCS)

 ACCS (pronounced “access”) is an acronym for Accumulation of Credits and Certification of Subjects.
 The ACCS scheme allows students to study a portion of a full-time programme in a part-time mode.
 Students can gain credits for each module successfully completed and accumulate those credits, over time, towards a nationally recognised award such as a single Subject Certificate, a Higher Certificate or even a Degree.
-Typically, at LIT, successful completion of a single module requires the accumulation of 5 credits.
+Typically, at TUS, successful completion of a single module requires the accumulation of 5 credits.
 60 credits are required to complete a full stage (equal to 1 year full-time) 120 credits are required for a Higher Certificate, 180 credits are required for a Bachelor Degree, or 240 for an Honours Degree.

 Who does ACCS suit?

 ACCS will suit anyone who wishes to study part-time and by day such as:

 Workers who want to up-skill in just one or, perhaps, a few of the modules from a full-time programme, but who do not wish/need to take the entire programme.

 Successful RPL Applicants who have gained recognition for prior learning and who now wish to study for the remaining credits to achieve an award.

 Persons who cannot commit to full-time study but are prepared to undertake part, or all, of a course, over an extended period, on a part-time basis.